 REIKI IS FAKE: DISPELLING MISCONCEPTIONS ABOUT REIKI

-Reiki therapy involved the use of energy to promote healing.
+Reiki therapy is a traditional Japanese practice that works with the concept of life-force energy to support wellbeing.
 It cannot been seen or even measured in terms of the energy itself and so it comes as no surprise that there are some skeptics that believe Reiki is fake.
 Such skepticism is no surprise, as it often accompanies alternative healing modalities.
-Despite this, there is an increasing body of evidence supporting the efficacy of Reiki and an increasing acceptance and offering of Reiki therapy within mainstream medical settings, challenging the notion that Reiki is merely pseudoscience or a placebo effect.
+Despite this, there is an increasing body of research exploring Reiki in therapeutic settings, and an increasing acceptance and offering of Reiki therapy within mainstream medical settings, challenging the notion that Reiki is merely pseudoscience or a placebo effect.

-As an experienced Reiki Practitioner who has been practicing Reiki for many years, every day I see the positive power and impact that Reiki has, not only on myself, but on my clients, including objective measures of efficacy.
-However, when I first came to Reiki, I too was a skeptic and Reiki showed me time and time again, its impact on healing.
+As an experienced Reiki Practitioner who has been practicing Reiki for many years, every day I see the positive power and impact that Reiki has, not only on myself, but on my clients, including changes they report in how they feel physically, emotionally, mentally, and spiritually.
+However, when I first came to Reiki, I too was a skeptic and Reiki showed me time and time again, its impact on overall wellbeing and quality of life.
 So I love a good skeptic and I love this topic!

 Let's explore why Reiki is not fake.